 Because Holiday City at Berkley is such a large community, there are usually available homes for sale in different price ranges.
 Interested buyers can also expect to find appealing options like granite kitchen countertops, stainless steel appliances, central air conditioning, hardwood floors, and updated bathrooms in these gracious homes.

 Throughout the community, there are doctors’ offices, pharmacies, convenience stores, restaurants, bakeries, clothing stores, and banks.
 If you want to run errands elsewhere, there's a community bus that can take you to Shop Rite, Walmart, Target, Lowe's, Kohl's, and the Ocean County Mall.
 If you need to go to a hospital, the highly-rated Hackensack Meridian Health Ocean Medical Center is just 20 minutes away.

-5. Residents Love the Clubs, Events, and Activities
+5. Plenty of Clubs, Events, and Activities

 There are dozens of clubs to join here, plus art workshops and exercise classes.
 Well-attended activities like the Variety & Drama Club, Walking Club, So-Sew Club, Writer’s Group, Day-Planners, and the Bocce Club are great ways to meet people and stay socially and physically connected to this vibrant community.